ProseMirror/website/pages/examples/menu/index.md

-create a menu, but we actually don't recommend using that and the example [menu package](https://github.com/prosemirror/prosemirror-menu) in actual production, since they are rather simplistic, opinioned modules, and you're likely to run into their limitations rather quickly.
+create a menu, but we actually don't recommend using that and the example [menu package](https://github.com/prosemirror/prosemirror-menu) in actual production, since they are rather simplistic, opinionated modules, and you're likely to run into their limitations rather quickly.

 This example will go through building a custom (and ugly) menu for a